International PC Research Registry (IPCRR)

 they can still use the same email if the individual patient doesn’t have one.
 Filling out the online forms will take about 30 minutes.
 There is no charge for participating in the registry or any service provided by PC Project.
 All our programs are supported by donations to our charity.

-NOTE: If you are already connected with PC Project or you have already registered, sign in and click the “Forgot username/password” button.
-You will then receive an email with sign in information.
+NOTE: If you are already connected with PC Project or you have already registered, sign in and click the “Forgot your password” link or contact PC Project for your account details.
 If you previously joined the registry, some of your existing answers will pull into the questionnaire.
 At that point, you will be able to answer the new questions and update your existing information.

 The easiest way to complete the forms is by completing the forms online using the above access link.
 However, if you would like a paper copy of the forms you can use the link below or contact PC Project to mail you a copy.